scriubuguri/BASHfulWhisper/README.md

 ```

 - `-c city`: Specify the city for which you want to fetch weather data.
 Defaults to "Bucharest".
 - `-u units`: Specify the units of measurement for the weather information.
-Options: "metric" (default) or "imperial".
+Options: "metric" (default), "imperial" or "standard".
 - `-p param`: Specify the parameter to retrieve.
 Options: "t" (current temperature, default), "w" (wind speed), "h" (humidity), "c" (cloudiness).

 ### Examples